aimms/R-Link/README.md

 The AIMMS identifier in which we want to store the underlying data.

+## modeForUnknownElements

+The mode can be set to __0 or 1__, where __0 is the default value__.
+When the mode is 0, AIMMS will raise an error in case the R data frame to be assigned to an AIMMS identifier contains tuple elements that are not present in the identifier's domain sets.
+When the mode is set to __1__, __new tuple elements will be added to the referenced sets & recursively to each set's rootsets__.

 # Details

 The function will raise an error when:
 * an unknown identifier name has been provided as argument
 * the R data frame does not have the same number of columns plus one as the AIMMS identifier
-* the R object represents an AIMMS set element and that element is not contained in the range of the identifier
+* the R object represents an AIMMS set element and that element is not contained in the range of the identifier (and the modeForUnknownElements argument is set to 0)

 # Examples
 ```
+##1.
+Showcase of SetData where modeForUnknownElements = 0
 ##Consider the following AIMMS declarations:
 Set Cities {
     Index: c;